 Eventually, we parted ways in slightly under a year.
 It was a sweet experience and great people, but I felt the need to work on more exciting problems.

-Active Collab is a beast project management tool that does everything from tasking and budgeting to time tracking and invoicing.
-Various teams from Apple, NASA, Microsoft, Nike, White House, and others, use it to organize their projects.
-I led a 2-year long major product redesign, striving to stay relevant in a wildly competitive market.
+I led a 2-year long major redesign of this beast project management tool that does everything from tasking and budgeting to time tracking and invoicing.
+Teams from Apple, NASA, Microsoft, Nike, White House, and others, use it to organize their projects.

 Invoicing system is one of the building blocks of the app.
 It syncs time tracking from tasks and projects, and making it all work seamlessly wasn’t a trivial design challenge.